Placement Testing Frequently Asked Questions

 What is the placement test like?

 The placement tests are taken at a computer.
 You must bring and show your JTCC EMPLID number to the test proctor in the test center.
-The test is not timed, but most people finish in approximately 2- 2 1/2 hours.
+The test is not timed, but most people finish in approximately 3 to 4 hours.
 You are not allowed to use your own calculator.
 Calculators are provided on the Virginia Mathematics Placement Test.
 Certain accommodations may be made for students with documented disabilities.
 Visit Disabilities Support Services for more information.

 How do I arrange for placement testing?